London Ambulance Service: Fleet

-The LAS operates around 450 emergency ambulances.
+The LAS staffs around 420 emergency ambulances on the busiest call days.
 In addition it can deploy around 100 fast response units in various cars, motorcycles, or bicycles.

 Although not a part of the LAS, London's Air Ambulance Charity is deployed by the LAS from its base at the Royal London Hospital in Whitechapel using either its ground RRVs or its helicopter.

 As well as accidents and emergencies, the LAS operates a 195-vehicle patient transport service (PTS).
 Previously a centrally funded service, this element of the LAS is now subject to an open market and is required to tender for work from primary care trusts (PCTs) and other NHS bodies.
 As well as being contracted by a number of London hospitals and PCTs to take patients to and from their pre-arranged hospital or clinic appointments, the PTS responds to ad hoc journey requests and provides specialist transfer facilities.

-Mercedes-Benz Sprinters are used as frontline A&E ambulances, while Volkswagen Tiguans and Skoda Octavias cars are all used as Fast Response Units (FRU).

-Motorcycle responders are equipped with the BMW R1200RT.

 Cycle responders, who operate in areas such as the City of London, the West End, Stratford, Kingston Town Centre as well as Heathrow Airport, use custom built Rockhopper mountain bikes manufactured by Specialized Bicycle Components.

-LAS employs Fiat Ducatos for use in its non-emergency transport service.

-The Hazardous Area Response Team vehicles include 4x4 Mercedes-Benz Sprinters, VW Transporters, Volvo XC70s and Polaris All-Terrain Vehicle.

-Volunteer emergency responders use a mix of Volkswagen Tiguan and Volvo V50.

-As a part of the Emergency Preparedness, Resilience and Response strategy LAS also has a number of medium and heavy major incident response vehicles such as command vehicles and equipment vehicles on standby at all times around London, based on Mercedes-Benz Sprinters and IVECO trucks.

-In 2017 140 new Mercedes Sprinter ambulances are to be introduced and 60 new Volkswagen Tiguan to be incorporated into the fast response unit fleet.
+In 2017, 140 new Mercedes Sprinter ambulances were introduced and 60 new Volkswagen Tiguan to be incorporated into the fast response unit fleet.